pujasingh-4/EDA/README.md

 ## Problem Statment

-i got this project during my internship in Oasis infobyte.
+i got this project during my internship in Unified Mentor.
 I have to download the dataset from kaggle WineQT to built variouse classification model to predict wheather the quality of wine is good or bad.
 Each wine Quality is scored between 3 to 8.The quality of wine is determined by 11 input variable.

 ## Objectives